 Also, it is very important that you allow most sunscreens to dry for at least 15 minutes before entering the water, or they can wash off.
 See our application tips below.

 What Sunscreen Chemicals Are Killing Coral Reefs and Fish and Are Hazardous to Your Health?

 Most major brand sunscreens have chemicals in them that are directly linked to coral and fish death.
 These chemicals also appear to lower the resistance corals have to global warming bleaching events that are devastating the world’s coral reefs.

-The same chemicals absorb into the skin of fish and people, are reproductive toxins and endocrine disruptors.
+The same chemicals absorb into the skin of fish and people and are reproductive toxins and endocrine disrupters.
 They cause a variety of problems in fish reproduction and health issues in humans (like men growing breasts).
 Before we stopped using those types of sunscreens we both had skin and health issues from their use.

 The main reef/human harming chemical you want to avoid is:

 - benzophenones (oxybenzone, avobenzone, Parsol 1789, Mexoryl SX, Tinosorb) – This is the main active ingredient in most sunscreens.

 Then there are a variety of others that are marine toxic, and bad for humans.
 Here is a partial list.